itsmessk/infoziant_courses/README.md

-# Eduzone - Online Course Marketplace
+# Infoziant - Online Course Marketplace

 A full-stack application for selling online courses with user authentication, MongoDB backend, and Razorpay integration.